 At age 7 the Elliott family moved from Ashburton to the neighbouring village of Buckfastleigh.
 Buckfast is famous for it's huge abbey.
 It is the only monastery rebuilt after their dissolution by King Henry VIII and used for its original purpose.

 Elliott's mother, a devout catholic, sent him to the convent school at Buckfast, where he was taught by nuns for four years.
 The religion did not stick and Elliott states he first found something of the Divine, whilst studying quantum physics and astronomy as a teenager.
 He has always stated that the recurring crosses in his work are a symbol of mortality, not religion.
 They are crosses, not crucifixes.

 1959 (Age 8)

-At Buckfast Convent School, Elliott's 'Bust of Caesar' is held up in front of the class for all to admire.
+At Buckfast Convent School, Elliott's 'Bust of Caesar' is held up in front of the class by his teacher, for all to admire.

-Elliott just enjoyed the moment, as he had no idea who Caesar was.
+The young Elliott just enjoyed the moment, as he had never heard of Caeser.

 1960 (Age 9)

 Elliott creates a graphic drawing and it is pinned to the classroom wall at Buckfast Convent School.
 His first exhibition.
-What is interesting about this sequence of events, is that all the elements which would initially appear in his photography - painting, sculpting and graphics - were already beginning to emerge.
+What is interesting about this sequence of events, is that all the elements which would later appear in his photography - painting, sculpting and graphics - were already in place.

 1962 (Age 11)